jonnilundy/wedeploy.com/ui/src/pages/docs/intro/deploying.md

 ##### 2. Add files and push

-So you're empty project is ready to deploy, but we want to make it more interesting by **adding our own static files** for WeDeploy to serve.
+So your empty project is ready to deploy, but we want to make it more interesting by **adding our own static files** for WeDeploy to serve.

 * **If you already have a project** of static HTML, CSS, and JS files, you can paste those into the folder (making sure that your `index.html` is on the same folder level as the `container.json`).